 An experienced criminal defense lawyer can develop your defenses, and explain the best possible options for you if you have to plead guilty or get convicted.
 Together you develop a battle plan to win your acquittal or fight for the least punishing outcome for you.

 If you’ve been charged with a crime in Spartanburg, Greenville, Union, or Cherokee County or nearby, it won’t cost you a thing to begin finding out your possible defenses and options.
 When we help younger folks, we work to prevent you having a record by trying to win…and if we can’t, we work to keep you out of prison and give you the best chance possible to get the charge off your public record.
-If you’re wondering how this could happen in your case, call us at 864.582.0416 or toll-free at 888.230.1841.
+If you’re wondering how this could happen in your case, call us toll-free at 888.230.1841.

 Related Links:Removing Charges From Your South Carolina Criminal Record